hed-hog/development/lib/libs/admin/README.md

 #### `getTranslations(localeCode: string, namespace: string)`

-- **Description**: Retrieves translations for a given locale code and namespace.
+- **Description**: Retrieves translation for a given locale code and namespace.
 - **Parameters**:
-  - `localeCode (string)`: The locale code to fetch translations for.
+  - `localeCode (string)`: The locale code to fetch translation for.
-  - `namespace (string)`: The namespace to fetch translations from.
+  - `namespace (string)`: The namespace to fetch translation from.

 #### `get(paginationParams: PaginationDTO)`